rescgutierrez/cgnn-material-property-prediction/README.md

 Improvable:
 - An adaptation in the node attributes has been done due to the reduced number of samples (2400 in this work, more than 10 000 in the paper), resulting in a model less general than the cited.
-- The Mean Absoute Error obatined (0.2860) is similar to the cited paper, but can be improved considering the model is being tuned for a specific set of materials.
+- The Mean Absoute Error obtained (0.2860) is similar to the cited paper, but can be improved considering the model is being tuned for a specific set of materials.
 - No hyperparameter tuning has been done.